MicrosoftDocs/executable-docs/README.md

         }
         ```
     ```

-    >**Note:** In Exec Docs, result blocks are distinguished by a custom expected_similarity comment tag followed by a code block. \
+    >**Note:** In Exec Docs, result blocks are distinguished by a custom expected_similarity comment tag followed by a code block \
     \
     The expected similarity value is a floating point number between 0 and 1 which specifies how closely the output needs to match the results block.
-0 being no similarity, 1 being an exact match. \
+0 being no similarity, 1 being an exact match \
     \
     These result blocks indicate to Innovation Engine what the minimum degree of similarity should be between the actual and the expected output of a code block (which returns something in the terminal).
-Learn More: [Result Blocks](#result-blocks)
+Learn More: [Result Blocks](https://github.com/Azure/InnovationEngine/blob/main/README.md#result-blocks)

+    >**Note:** Redacting PII from the output helps protect sensitive information from being inadvertently shared or exposed.
+This is crucial for maintaining privacy, complying with data protection regulations, and furthering the company's security posture. \
+    \
+    Here are some examples of PII in result blocks: Unique identifiers for resources, Email Addresses, Phone Numbers, IP Addresses, Credit Card Numbers, Social Security Numbers (SSNs), Usernames, Resource Names, Subscription IDs, Resource Group Names, Tenant IDs, Service Principal Names, Client IDs, Secrets and Keys

-11. If you are converting an existing Azure Doc to an Exec Doc and if the existing doc contains a “Delete Resources” (or equivalent section) and contains a command to delete resources within, remove that section entirely.
+7. If you are converting an existing Azure Doc to an Exec Doc and if the existing doc contains a “Delete Resources” (or equivalent section) comprising resource/other deletion command(s), remove that section entirely

-    >**Note:** If command blocks are retained, Innovation Engine would execute the command(s) and delete the resources, which is something we do not want

-12. Ensure there is a new line before and after every content heading, subheading, description, and code block

-13. Ensure the section headings are appropriate in the Exec Doc

-    - You can have only one h1 heading
-    - You can have multiple h2s and h3s subheadings
-    - You should not have any h4 headings
+    >**Note:** We remove commands from this section ***only*** in Exec Docs.
+This is because Innovation Engine executes all relevant command(s) that it encounters, inlcuding deleting the resources.
+That would be counterproductive to automated deployment of cloud infrastructure

-14. Test the Exec Doc using Innovation Engine (IE) inside Azure Cloudshell
+8. Test the Exec Doc using Innovation Engine (IE) inside Azure Cloudshell

     - [Open Azure Cloudshell](https://ms.portal.azure.com/#cloudshell/)
     - **[Optional]**: Set your active subscription to the one you are using to test Exec Docs.
 Ideally, this sub should have permissions to run commands in your tested Exec Docs.
 Run the following command: